• Skip to primary navigation

 Browse Rotating Art Exhibits at the Sarasota Art Museum

-Since Sarasota as a city is heavily influenced by the arts it only makes sense that they have a terrific art museum.
+Since Sarasota as a city is heavily influenced by the arts it only makes sense that they have terrific art museums.
 Sarasota Art Museum is located at the Ringling College of Art and Design within the historic former Sarasota High School.
 At the time of its founding, it was the region’s first museum dedicated to contemporary art and continues to offer thought-provoking, dynamic exhibits from the 20th and 21st centuries.

 There are currently two floors of exhibition gallery spaces and an outdoor arts and sculpture area, as well as a terrific bistro perfect for grabbing a quick bite to eat or a coffee and a gift shop that has a wide array of items available for purchase.
-While the Sarasota Art Museum may not have as extensive of a collection of art as the Ringling Museum but they carefully curate all of their rotating exhibits making it worth visiting anytime you come to Sarasota to see what’s new!
+While the Sarasota Art Museum may not have as extensive of a collection of art as the Ringling Museum they carefully curate all of their rotating exhibits making it worth visiting anytime you come to Sarasota to see what’s new!

 Location: 1001 S Tamiami Trail, Sarasota // MAP